 I applaud the current focus on sustainability in the travel industry.
 But it concerns me that despite all the interest in sustainable travel, one key element of sustainability is seldom mentioned.
 I hear very little discussion about how the activities which people engage in during their travels are very important.
 I want people to know that joining one of ConservationVIP’s volunteer trips is a great way to choose sustainable travel, because our activities are focused on protecting and preserving landscapes, habitats, biodiversity, and cultural sites which are threatened by the travel explosion.
 But I don’t want to simply post a “sustainable” label on our trips, like a marketer who sticks a “Gluten Free” label on the outside of a junk food package so hapless consumers can make a thoughtless decision.
 I want to engage in more meaningful discussion.

 Sustainability is not a new concept for ConservationVIP.
 It has been in our mission statement since 2012.
-We are “dedicated to helping sustain some of the world’s greatest landscapes, cultural sites, and biodiversity.”
+We are “dedicated to helping sustain some of the world’s greatest landscapes, cultural heritage sites, and biodiversity.”
 We use the term “sustain” rather than “conservation” because we want to acknowledge that only by incorporating the needs and concerns of the local constituencies in the destinations we serve, and working with them to help them meet their pressing needs, can we truly help the special places we love.

 Many good questions can be raised about sustainability and sustainable travel.
 What is it?
 What are we doing about it?
 How do we reconcile our travel with the concerns about overtourism and climate change?
 I hope you will take a few minutes to read through our page on sustainable travel and sustainability to read our thoughts on these and other questions.
 We don’t pretend to have all the answers, but with the support and help of our volunteers, we expect to continue to learn and improve.